sWMAveholz/KP-Haskell/README.md

   ]
 ```

 An operator is either an unary prefix or a binary infix.
-The `operatorTable` is a nested list.
-It is a list of the operators.
+The `operatorTable` is a nested list of the operators.

 `prefix` and `binary` are functions and work also with the `Operator` data type.